TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019/08/2019-08-14-cutlist-optimizer.md

 <p>● Plywood 3/4"<br/>● Plywood 1/4"<br/>● Pine</p>

+I've got the option for "Consider Material" turned on, so each piece can come from a different material.<br/>(See ["Settings"](#settings), below.)

-I actually don't recommend doing this - it's probably easier to do one material type at a time.
-But this makes a good demo, anyway.
+I actually don't recommend doing this because it makes "Calculate" take a long time.
+It's probably better to do one material type at a time.

 {:style="clear: left"}